Firle Place: The Gage Family

 Since the 15th century the Gages have lived at Firle, following the marriage of William Gage to Agnes Bolney whose family had previously owned the seat at Firle.
 (The Bolneys held the lordship of Firle briefly after acquiring it from the bankrupt lord of the manor Thomas Levett.)
 This holding was further expanded by their son Sir John Gage who inherited land belonging to his father-in-law, Sir Thomas St Clere.
-In 1479 a second John Gage was born and it was he who became the ward to the Duke of Buckingham when his father died in 1496.
+In 1479 a second John Gage was born and it was he who became a ward of the Duke of Buckingham when his father died in 1496.
+From early on, the Gage family were significant patrons of St Peter's Church, which stands adjacent to Firle Place.

 Sir John became quite prominent at the court of King Henry VIII and even accompanied the king on an expedition to France.
 Following such campaigns and his competence in battle he was appointed Vice-Chamberlain to the King.
 Sir John also served as a key figure in the dissolution of the monasteries in Sussex, despite the fact that he remained a Catholic.

 Sir John's son, Edward, later became a Knight of the Bath and the Sheriff of Sussex and in 1556 oversaw the execution of the 17 "Sussex Martyrs" during the Marian Persecutions of 1555–57.

 The Gage Baronetcy was created for John Gage (d.
 1633) in 1622.
 The 7th Baronet, Sir William Gage (1695–1744), was notable for his interest in cricket, particularly in Sussex.
 It is often thought that beginnings of what is now Firle Cricket Club started with Sir William.
 In 1754 this title of Baronet was raised for Irish-born Thomas Gage to the Peerage of Ireland as Baron Gage and Viscount Gage.

 Another notable Gage was General Thomas Gage, who was made Commander in Chief of the British forces in North America.
 Following the outbreak of the American War of Independence he was relatively successful, but after disastrous losses at the Battle of Bunker Hill he was replaced.
-His son, also called Thomas Gage (1781–1820), following what was now a family tradition was a botanist and traveller and had the flower genus Gagea named after him.
+His son, also called Thomas Gage (1781–1820), following what was now a family tradition, was a botanist and traveller and had the flower genus Gagea named after him.

 The current Viscount Gage, Henry Nicholas Gage, lives at Firle with his wife, Alexandra Murray Templeton.